-You might also enjoy reading Top Things to do with Kids in North County Dublin
+You May Also Enjoy Top Things to do with Kids in North County Dublin

-At Lough Boora Parklands you will find a variety of car-free cycle paths with a tarred surface.
+At Lough Boora Discovery Park you will find a variety of car-free cycle paths with a tarred surface.
 It is a very peaceful route that allows cyclists to enjoy the sculptures, local wildlife and flora, bog and historic Mesolithic Site.

 All of the park’s routes, except for the Finnamore Lakes and Sculpture Park Routes, are accessible on your bike.
 Bike hire is available daily including Tandem bike hire and helmets are included in the hire cost.

-You might also enjoy Top Things to do in Offaly with Kids
+You May Also Enjoy Top Things to do in Offaly with Kids

 Castle Archdale Country Park, County Fermanagh